ajey091/ajey091.github.io/index.md

 ---
 layout: home
+title: Welcome to My Website
 ---

-# Welcome to My Website

 Hello, I'm Ajey, a Data Scientist with a passion for building intelligent systems.
 This site is where I share my thoughts and experiences.
 Thanks for visiting!